What is the time commitment like?

 There is definitely a time commitment, but there are also so many benefits, such as leadership and networking opportunities, academic support, and lifelong friendships!
 As a chapter, believe that you get out what you put in, so we encourage our sisters to get involved not just in our chapter, but in other organizations on Campus as well.

 There are certain events that are mandatory for you to attend in order to be considered an active member.
 However, these events include tradition such as Initiation, and exciting events such as Big Little!

 Is there an academic requirement?

 We do require that each member maintains a 2.6 overall GPA in order to remain in good standing.
-If a member falls below this minimum, she will be provided an Academic Assistance Plan with guidance from a member of our scholarship committee.
+If a member falls below this minimum, she will be provided an Academic Assistance Plan with guidance from our Vice President of Academic Excellence.